 When orchestrating A/B testing in mobile games, following best practices can result in actionable results.
 Here are some key principles:

-- Define a clear hypothesis: Your hypothesis should predict an outcome tied to a specific change.
+1. Define a Clear Hypothesis: Your hypothesis should predict an outcome tied to a specific change.
 For example, “Altering the onboarding tutorial’s layout will result in a 15% increase in completion rates.”

-- Test one variable at a time.
-In this process, the changes observed are due to the variable being tested and nothing else.
+2. Test One Variable at a Time: In this process, the changes observed are due to the variable being tested and nothing else.
 If you experiment with a character’s color and size at the same time, player engagement doesn’t change.

-- Ensure statistical significance: The A/B test calculator is a powerful tool that helps calculate the significance of your test results.
-For example, if the test shows a 15% increase in the completion rate for an updated onboarding tutorial, the calculator can confirm whether this change is effective or just due to chance.
+3. Ensure Statistical Significance: For example, if the test shows a 15% increase in the completion rate for an updated onboarding tutorial, the calculator can confirm whether this change is effective or just due to chance.

 The calculation might look like this:

-User Testing and Heatmap Analysis for Behavioral Targeting
+User Testing & Heatmap Analysis for Behavioral Targeting

 User testing and heatmap analysis are like two sides of the same coin when it comes to behavioral targeting.
 User testing involves directly observing how users interact with your game under controlled conditions.
 You might gather 20 players to try out two versions of your current character.
 Their feedback and reactions can provide a wealth of information about players’ preferences.